55 Essential Employee Pulse Survey Questions For 2024

 4. In your experience, do special milestones (such as work anniversaries) receive appropriate recognition from your peers and managers

 5. Do you feel that everyone has a fair chance of getting rewarded and recognized?

 According to Deloitte's 2020 Global Human Capital Trends report, while 80 percent of companies said employee well-being would be important or very important for their success over the next 12-18 months, only 12 percent said they were very prepared to address this issue.

 The first step is to take the relevant feedback from people who'll actually be affected by the health plan.
 Your employees.
 Here are some pulse survey questions that will help you understand the current state of your company's employee wellness:

 1. Do you believe that your health and well-being are a top priority for the company?

-2. In your opinion, is the current work environment psychologically and physically safe?
+2. In your opinion, is the current work environment physically and psychologically safe?

 3. How often do you feel disconnected from your peers and manager?